 Most companies that operate refrigerated or freezer storage facilities have learned to tackle the regular day-to-day ice and condensation problems or have invested in ways to keep them to a minimum.
 Even more efficiency, customer satisfaction, and profit margins depend on it.

 The problem is that this is only dealing with the symptoms, therefore not the root causes.
-While patching is not preventing.
+While patching is not prevented.

 HUMIDITY CAN’T BE SEEN

 It can be difficult to know how much humidity is present inside your cold store set-up.
 The moisture is in the air, and you can’t see humidity consequently just the tell-tale signs that it’s there.

 Nevertheless, humidity – and in particular, the tangible results of uncontrolled humidity – can have significant effects on a wide range of your operating costs.
 The problem is that the links between cause and effect aren’t always visible.

 THE TELL-TALE SYMPTOMS ARE THINGS LIKE: